 How Puppies Develop

 The juvenile puppy period generally begins at age 10 weeks and lasts until puberty and the onset of sexual maturity.

+It's during this period that puppies begin to learn the consequences of behavior and begin to determine what's most appropriate to certain circumstances.
 Puppies at this age have boundless curiosity, exasperating stubbornness, and enthusiastic affection.
-Expect your puppy to get into everything, and you won't be disappointed.
-This is an ideal time to begin training.
+As long as you expect your pup to get into everything, you won't be disappointed.
+In fact, this is an ideal time to begin dog training.

-10-16 Weeks: Juvenile Delinquent Pups
+10 to 16 Weeks: Juvenile Delinquent Pups

-These dogs challenge owners to see who calls the shots, seem to “forget” any training they’ve learned, and act like rebellious teenagers.
+Puppies test their boundaries during the 10 to 16 week period, which lasts anywhere from a few days to several weeks.
+These dogs challenge their owners to see who calls the shots, seem to “forget” any training they’ve already learned, and generally act like rebellious teenagers.

 Four to Six Months